Kitten Kuroi

-Aisha Luvenia Humphrey, known professionally as Kitten Kuroi, is an American singer, vocal arranger, songwriter, producer and actress.
+Aisha Luvenia Humphrey, known professionally as Kitten Kuroi, is an American singer.
 She is known for her work as a background vocalist for Elvis Costello.
 Kuroi performed with Costello on his 2018 Look Now album, which won a Grammy Award for Best Traditional Pop Vocal Album during the 62nd Annual Grammy Awards.

 Biography

 Kuroi graduated from California State University, and previously wrote for mxdwn.com.
-She arranged background vocals and performed in Mike Garson's "A Bowie Celebration" 2022, alongside artists Def Leppard, Duran Duran, Gary Oldman, Judith Hill, Walk the Moon, Bernard Fowler, Gretchen Parlato and more.
-She was a part of the house band, featuring David Bowie's original bandmates; Mike Garson, Carmine Rojas, Gerry Leonard, Charlie Sexton, Alan Childs.
+She arranged background vocals and performed in Mike Garson's "A Bowie Celebration" in 2022.